dk-dev/RedisClient/README.md

 	client.sendArg(buffer, buffer_len);// binary data
 	client.sendArg(20);                // Integer values

-You do not have to call a specify function to finish these commands.
-But this may change in the future.
-Use these methods to check the result type and get the result.
+You do have to call a specify function to finish these commands.
+They are all named end* and always return 1 on success, 0 on failure.
+Some of them pass additional informations to pointers supplied to the method.

+    uint8_t endPUBLISH(uint16_t *subscribers);
+    uint8_t endPUBLISH();
+    uint8_t endHSET();
+    uint8_t endRPUSH(uint16_t *listitems);
+    uint8_t endRPUSH();

+If above methods return 0 you may use these methods to get more details about the actual result which is most likely an error message

 	client.resultType();               // Returns a value from RedisResult enumeration client.resultStatus(char *buffer);	// Reads status result (mostly OK) into buffer